ISN-Zurich/ISN-Learning-Cards/www/README.md

 I. INTRODUCTION
 ===============

 The name of this software module is ISN Mobler Cards.
-It is an ISN Mobile Web Application to run Learning Cards for Courses on an Ilias LMS.
+It is Mobile Web Application developed in InternationalISN Zürich, and its main purpose is to run Learning Cards for Courses on an Ilias LMS.

 II.FEATURES
 ============

-This module composes the front-end part of ISN Mobile Application, which is structured according to an MVC arhcitecture as following:
+This module composes the front-end part of ISN Mobile Application, which is structured according to an MVC architecture as following:

 - Controller
 - Models